clarencejiang/AP-CS-Classwork/Project 1/readme.md.txt

 opportunity to gain gifts.

 Main Plan:
-I’ll use different classes to fulfill different goals in the entire “eating” process.
+Use different classes to fulfill different goals in the entire “eating” process.